hadley/adv-r/First-class-functions.md

   a quick and dirty way of making a vectorised function.

-  An mildly useful extension of `sample` would be to vectorize it with respect to size: this would allow you to generate multiple sample in one call.
+  An mildly useful extension of `sample` would be to vectorize it with respect to size: this would allow you to generate multiple samples in one call.

         sample2 <- Vectorize(sample, "size", SIMPLIFY = FALSE)
         sample2(1:10, rep(5, 4))